 For general information, see How We Regulate.

-The NRC's Office of Nuclear Material Safety and Safeguards (NMSS) regulates activities that provide for the safe and secure production of nuclear fuel used in commercial nuclear reactors; the safe storage, transportation, and disposal of high-level radioactive waste and spent nuclear fuel; and the transportation of radioactive materials regulated under the Atomic Energy Act of 1954.
-The agency's four regional offices (Region I - Northeast, Region II - Southeast, Region III - Midwest, and Region IV - West/Southwest) implement the NRC's materials program in the States for which they are responsible.
-In addition, the Office of Federal and State Materials and Environmental Management Programs (FSME) develops and oversees the regulatory framework for the safe and secure use of nuclear materials; medical, industrial, and academic applications; uranium recovery activities, low-level radioactive waste sites; and the decommissioning of previously operating nuclear facilities and power plants.
-Materials regulation is also supported by independent advice from the Advisory Committee on the Medical Uses of Isotopes.
+The NRC's Office of Nuclear Material Safety and Safeguards (NMSS) (a) regulates activities that provide for the safe and secure production of nuclear fuel used in commercial nuclear reactors; the safe storage, transportation, and disposal of high-level radioactive waste and spent nuclear fuel; and the transportation of radioactive materials regulated under the Atomic Energy Act of 1954; and (b) develops and oversees the regulatory framework for the safe and secure use of nuclear materials; medical, industrial, and academic applications; uranium recovery activities, low-level radioactive waste sites; and the decommissioning of previously operating nuclear facilities and power plants.
+The agency's four regional offices (Region I – Northeast, Region II – Southeast, Region III – Midwest, and Region IV – West/Southwest) implement the NRC's materials program in the States for which they are responsible.

 The NRC ensures that its materials program complies with the National Environmental Policy Act (NEPA) by conducting NEPA reviews for all major actions within the program.
 See Materials Environmental Reviews for detailed information on active reviews.